juishah14/Comic-Book-API/README.md

-Run `go run server.go` and then go to `http://localhost:8080/` for GraphQL playground.
+Run `go run github.com/99designs/gqlgen generate` and `go run server.go` and then go to `http://localhost:8080/` for GraphQL playground.